The EN ISO 20471 standard is the European standard that governs high-visibility signalling clothing. Here are the key points:

 Purpose of the standard

-It defines the requirements for clothing intended to visually signal the presence of the wearer in hazardous environments (roads, construction sites, airports, etc.).
+It defines the requirements for clothing intended to visually signal the presence of the user in hazardous environments (roads, construction sites, airports, etc.).

 The 3 protection classes